JuliaFirstOrder/StructuredOptimization.jl/README.md

-# RegLS.jl
+# StructuredOptimization.jl

 Convex and nonconvex regularized least squares in Julia.

 ## Installation

-From the Julia command line hit `Pkg.clone("https://github.com/nantonel/RegLS.jl.git")`.
+From the Julia command line hit `Pkg.clone("https://github.com/nantonel/StructuredOptimization.jl.git")`.
 Once the package is installed you can update it along with the others issuing `Pkg.update()` in the command line.

 ## Usage

-With RegLS.jl you can solve problems of the form
+With StructuredOptimization.jl you can solve problems of the form

 ```
 minimize (1/2)*||L(x) - b||^2 + g(x)